Politics of North Carolina: Post-Civil War

 After the Civil War, Republicans, including newly enfranchised freedmen, controlled the state government during Reconstruction.
 When federal troops were removed in the national compromise of 1877, the Democratic Party gained control of the state government, partly through white paramilitary groups conducting a campaign of violence (KKK) against African-Americans to discourage them from voting, especially in the Piedmont counties.
 Despite that, the number of African-American officeholders peaked in the 1880s as they were elected to local offices in African-American-majority districts.

 Hard-pressed poor cotton farmers created the Populist Party to challenge the establishment.
 Conditions turned much worse in the Panic of 1893, as cotton prices fell.
 In North Carolina, largely black Republican Party formed a fusion ticket with the largely white Populist, giving them control of the state legislature in 1894.
 In 1896 the Republican-Populist alliance took control of the governorship and many state offices.
 In response, many white Democrats began efforts to reduce voter rolls and turnout.
 During the late 1890s, Democrats began to pass legislation to restrict voter registration and reduce voting by African-Americans and poor whites.

 With the first step accomplished in 1896 by making registration more complicated and reducing African-American voter turnout, in 1898 the state's Democratic Party regained control of the state government.
 Contemporary observers described the election as a "contest unquestionably accompanied by violence, intimidation and fraud—to what extent we do not know—in the securing of a majority of 60,000 for the new arrangement".
 Using the slogan, "White Supremacy", and backed by influential newspapers such as the Raleigh News and Observer under publisher Josephus Daniels, the Democrats ousted the Populist-Republican majority.

 By 1900 new laws imposed poll taxes (voters had to pay a $1 tax, but not non-voters), residency requirements, and literacy tests.
 Initially, the grandfather clause was used to exempt illiterate whites from the literacy test, but many were gradually disfranchised as well.
-By these efforts, by 1904 white Democratic legislators had completely eliminated African-American voter turnout in North Carolina.
+By these efforts, by 1904 white Democratic legislators had eliminated African-American voter turnout in North Carolina.
 Disfranchisement lasted until it was ended by the federal Voting Rights Act of 1965.